httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Overview

-Resumable uploads are supported in HTTP through use of a temporary resource, an _upload resource_ ({{upload-resource}}), that is separate from the resource being uploaded to (hereafter, the _target resource_) and specific to that upload.
+Resumable uploads are supported in HTTP through use of a temporary resource, an _upload resource_ ({{upload-resource}}), that is separate from the resource being uploaded to and specific to that upload.
 By interacting with the upload resource, a client can retrieve the current offset of the upload ({{offset-retrieving}}), append to the upload ({{upload-appending}}), and cancel the upload ({{upload-cancellation}}).

 The remainder of this section uses examples to illustrate different interactions with the upload resource.
 HTTP message exchanges, and thereby resumable uploads, use representation data (see {{Section 8.1 of HTTP}}).
 This means that resumable uploads can be used with many forms of content, such as static files, in-memory buffers, data from streaming sources, or on-demand generated data.

 ## Example 1: Complete upload of representation data with known size {#example-1}

-In this example, the client first attempts to upload representation data with a known size in a single HTTP request to the target resource.
+In this example, the client first attempts to upload representation data with a known size in a single HTTP request to a resource.
 An interruption occurs and the client then attempts to resume the upload using subsequent HTTP requests to the upload resource.

 1) The client notifies the server that it wants to begin an upload ({{upload-creation}}).
 The server reserves the required resources to accept the upload from the client, and the client begins transferring the entire representation data in the request content.